Teens’ Biggest Dangers

 Drugs and alcohol

 Teens are at far greater risk of death in an alcohol-related crash than the overall population.
-In 2016, nearly 20 percent of teenagers involved in fatal crashes had been drinking.
+In 2021, 27% of drivers aged 15 to 20 years who died in crashes had Blood Alcohol Contents of .01 g/dL or higher.
 Marijuana is the drug that’s most commonly found in the blood of drivers who have been in a car crash.
 It is important to enforce a zero-tolerance policy at home.
 If your teen uses any alcohol or drugs, they cannot drive, nor should they ride with anyone who has been drinking or using drugs — in any amount.
 Any driver under the age of 21 who has a BAC of .02 or more will automatically have their driving privilege suspended for 6 months.
 It is illegal for any teen to possess or consume alcohol in Florida.

 Fatigue